Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA1 Notes.md

 <mark style="background: #BABD00;">Storage virtualisation:</mark> It is the process of masking the underlying complexity of physical storage resources and presenting the logical view of these resources to compute systems.

-Logical to physical storage mapping is performed by virtualization layer.
+Logical to physical storage mapping is performed by virtualisation layer.

 Virtualisation layer abstracts the identity of physical storage devices: Creates a storage pool from multiple, heterogeneous storage arrays.